dat-ecosystem-archive/docs/docs/hyperdrive_spec.md

 Notice that all new signatures verify the entire dataset since they all sign a merkle tree that spans all data.
 If a signed update ever conflicts against previously-verified trees, suggesting a change in the history of data, the feed is considered corrupt and replication will stop.
 This serves two purposes.
 First of all it makes sure that the dataset publisher cannot change old data.
 It also ensures that the publisher cannot share different versions of the same dataset to different persons without the other people noticing it (at some point they'll get a signature for the same node index that has different hashes if they talk to multiple people).

-This technique has the added benefit that you can always convert a signed merkle tree to a normal unsigned one if you wish (or turn an unsigned tree into a signed tree).
+These techniques have the added benefit that you can always convert a signed merkle tree to a normal unsigned one if you wish (or turn an unsigned tree into a signed tree).

 In general you should send an as wide as possible signed tree back when using signed merkle trees as that lowers the amount of signatures the other person needs to verify which has a positive performance impact for some platforms.
 It will also allow other users to more quickly detect if a tree has duplicated content.